-Schema markup is a great example of a user-focussed improvement and was set up as a collaboration between Google, Bing and Yahoo!.
+Schema markup is a great example of a user-focused improvement and was set up as a collaboration between Google, Bing and Yahoo!

 Improving the way that businesses can present information to users in the SERPs allows users to gain the information they need quickly – from location information, to review scores to cost to availability – there are lots of great examples of how schema markup has transformed the way we engage with results in the SERPs.